I’m going to start this article with a strong statement:

 Like most situations in life, first impressions count for a lot.
 Your sign-up process will inform potential users about the rest of the product experience.
 It sets the tone for what’s to come.

-In 2019, we’ve noticed a trend when it comes to sign-up flows.
+We’ve noticed a trend when it comes to sign-up flows.
 The most successful SaaS companies make sign-up as frictionless as possible.

 They don’t ask you to fill in lengthy forms, or enter your credit card details.